 Paraguay - Market OverviewParaguay - Market Overview

-- U.S.-Paraguay trade was $2.1 billion in 2016, with the United States enjoying a $1.8 billion surplus.
-U.S. goods exports of $2 billion included machinery, mineral fuels, toys and sports equipment, and optical and medical instruments.
-Imports from Paraguay, totaling $157 million, were primarily sugar, oil seeds, precious metal and stone, wood, and products of animal origin.
+- U.S.-Paraguay bilateral goods trade was $2.5 billion in 2018, with the United States enjoying a $2.2 billion surplus.
+U.S. exports of $2.4 billion included machinery, mineral fuels, toys, sports equipment, and optical and medical instruments.
+Imports from Paraguay, totaling $131 million, were primarily sugar, oil seeds, precious metal and stone, wood, and products of animal origin.

-- The services sector, including restaurants and hotels, transportation, financing, and retail, account for 62.6 percent of GDP.
-Agriculture, forestry, fishing and cattle ranching create 18.9 percent of the wealth, with industry and mining constituting another 13.1 percent.
-Construction and water and gas distribution account for 5.4 percent of GDP.
+- The service sector, including restaurants and hotels, transportation, financing, and retail, account for 48.5 percent of GDP.
+Agriculture, forestry, fishing, mining and cattle ranching create 10.5 percent of the wealth, with industry constituting another 19 percent.
+Construction, water and electricity account for 14 percent of GDP.

-- Agriculture commodities dominate Paraguay’s exports, accounting for roughly 77 percent of $11.2 billion exports in 2016.
-Paraguay is the world’s largest exporter of organic sugar, second largest producer and exporter of stevia, sixth largest soy producer, and seventh largest beef exporter.
+- Agriculture commodities exports account for roughly 46.5 percent of $9 billion in exports in 2018.
+Paraguay is the world’s largest exporter of organic sugar, second-largest producer and exporter of stevia, sixth-largest soy producer, and eighth-largest beef exporter by volume.

-- Paraguay’s large pool of young workers - 50 percent of Paraguay’s population is younger than 25 and 30 percent younger than 15 – is favorable to labor-intensive industry sectors.
+- large pool of young workers—half of Paraguay’s population is 25 or under and 30 percent is 15 or under–is an untapped resource and favors labor-intensive industry sectors.

 Paraguay Trade Development and Promotion